-The Treasury operates an online database where candidates can express an interest in board positions, and upload and maintain their curriculum vitae.
+The Treasury operates an online database where candidates can express an interest in board positions, and upload and maintain their cv.

 How to register

 Positions under consideration on the various boards administered by the Treasury will be listed on the Treasury Board Appointments System, and all registered candidates are notified via email.

 The application process

-The application process consists of skills profiling, candidate identification, short-listing, due diligence, and appointment.
+The application process consists of skills profiling, candidate identification, short-listing, due diligence, reference and background checks, and appointment.

 1. Skills Profiling